Last updated 10 December 2021

 Save time, do it online!
 My Ipswich is the easiest and quickest way to make a request, report a problem or apply for a service...24 hours a day.
 Visit my.ipswich.gov.uk/MyServices

 Many of our public facilities are open, including our Swimming Pools, Sports Centres, Ipswich Museum, Christchurch Mansion and the Town Hall Cafe, Regent Theatre and Corn Exchange.

-The Regent Theatre, Corn Exchange and wider Town Hall building remain closed.
+The Regent Theatre and Corn Exchange remain closed.

 We've created a webpage where you can see the latest information about postponed shows.
 Check here for details on when these shows will be coming back to Ipswich.
 This will be updated daily as new dates are confirmed.